GoogleCloudPlatform/healthcare-data-harmonization-dataflow/README.md

 `--maxNumWorkers=N` to manually enable it.
 See [this page](https://cloud.google.com/dataflow/docs/guides/deploying-a-pipeline#autotuning-features) for more details.
 - For production use, we recommend enabling agent metrics by appending `--experiments=enable_stackdriver_agent_metrics` as an option (you will need to grant `roles/monitoring.metricWriter` to Dataflow controller service account as well), see [this page](https://cloud.google.com/dataflow/docs/guides/using-cloud-monitoring#receive_worker_vm_metrics_from_monitoring_agent) for more details.
 Additionally, we **highly** recommend limiting the number of threads on each worker, e.g. `--numberOfWorkerHarnessThreads=10`.
 You can tune the limit based on your workload.
 - To generate a template instead of running the pipeline, add `--stagingLocation=gs://${STAGING_LOCATION} --templateLocation=gs://${TEMPLATE_LOCATION}` to the above command.
 See [here](https://cloud.google.com/dataflow/docs/guides/templates/creating-templates)
 - The mappingPath file (main.textproto) configures the mapping library.
 Ensure that the paths inside the file exist (References the following repository: https://github.com/GoogleCloudPlatform/healthcare-data-harmonization/).
 The required binaries should be installed by the build JAR command.
+There is a sample main.textproto at src/main/java/com/google/cloud/healthcare/etl/runner/dicomtofhir/main.textproto, if specifying GCS (non-local) paths use `gcs_location:` instead of `local_path:`.

 Please take a look at the `PipelineRunner` class to see the concrete meaning of each argument.